mharen/mharen.github.io/_posts/2010/2010-02-27-why-twitter-is-awesome.md

 ![chart-tweets-per-day3-e1266872028279.png](/assets/2010/chart-tweets-per-day3-e1266872028279.png)

 Volume doesn’t make it awesome, though.
 Most of those tweets are about what uninteresting people are eating, watching, etc. Here’s why it’s awesome: I am empowered to connect with people in otherwise unreachable places.
-This calls for some examples:  <h4>Example 1: Microsoft</h4>
+This calls for some examples:

+#### Example 1: Microsoft

 I recently ranted a bit about Visual Studio 2010 RC crashes:
 <blockquote>